CephasFrench/storeSpeedyPOC/README.md

 # storeSpeedyPOC SPRINT Plan

+json:
+give gemini the first pdf page (aisles and whats on them) and give it the cart (items) Have it return specific list of aisles and items on the aisle

 ## PETER TODO 2 WEEKS
 - ~~Github set up~~
 - Maze find the distance from each node to each other node